Olivier Melnick tells of non-Jews who saved his mother in WWII France

 I grew up in France in the ’60s in a Jewish family that had known the war, the Holocaust and had even taken part in the French Resistance.
 For me, the Holocaust was never to become a “non-event,” “a myth” or, like extreme-right French leader Jean-Marie Le Pen recently said: “A detail of Second World War history.”

 I am sickened by the twisted propaganda from various countries, keeping a straight face as they deny the Holocaust – albeit in the same breath in some cases threatening Israel’s existence with another Holocaust!
 “Another one” based on what, since the first one apparently never happened?
-Holocaust denial is rampant in Iran and with Hamas, Hezbollah and the Muslim Brotherhood.
-Even in the “enlightened Western world” there have been holocaust deniers like LePen (France), David Irving (Great-Britain), Bobby Fisher (United States, born of a Jewish mother) and many more.
+Holocaust denial is rampant in Iran and with Hamas, Hezbollah, and the Muslim Brotherhood.
+Even in the “enlightened Western world” there have been holocaust deniers like LePen (France), David Irving (Great-Britain), Bobby Fisher (the United States, born of a Jewish mother) and many more.

 We live at a time when the few remaining survivors of the Holocaust, now in their late 80s and 90s, are quickly disappearing.
 At the same time, many of those who helped the Jews during the ’30s and the ’40s are also dying or already dead.
 The rapid diminishing of eyewitnesses is coupled with a postmodern lack of interest in history in general and negative history in particular.
 The pathetic result is that younger generations are growing increasingly unaware of AND uninterested in the Holocaust.